9-year-old with cancer wants cards for his last Christmas

 He's also a photographer, singer and comedian, according to his stepmother, Tara Artinyan.
 And most of all, he really, really loves penguins.

-But Jacob has Stage 4 high-risk Neuroblastoma, and doctors told his family in early October he probably only had a month to live.
+But Jacob has Stage 4 high-risk neuroblastoma, and doctors told his family in early October he probably only had a month to live.

 So they'll celebrate Christmas early this year, and Jacob wants people to celebrate with him by sending him cards, his mother, Michelle Simard told CNN.